 ASCA managed three public art commissions through the State of Alaska’s Percent for Art contracts and informally advised on three other projects.

-ASCA’s Contemporary Art Bank (ACAB) program, which began in 1975, is a program in which ASCA purchases and manages a collection of artworks by Alaskan artists that are then loaned out for display in state buildings, as well as in the Washington, DC offices of our federal elected officials.
-No new artwork was purchased in FY2018.
-In FY2018, ASCA processed 163 loans of artwork.
+ASCA’s Contemporary Art Bank program, which began in 1975, is a program in which ASCA purchases and manages a collection of artworks by Alaskan artists that are then loaned out for display in state buildings, as well as in the Washington, DC offices of our federal elected officials.
+No new artwork was purchased in FY2019.
+145 loans were processed.
+This is lower than past years due to a disruption caused by the earthquake when the art bank manager was assigned to assess damages to the collection.

 Analysis of results and challenges: Reporting to the National Endowment for the Arts for FY2018 is due December 30, 2019 and the FY2018 actual figure is expected to be slightly higher than FY2017 due to the license plate purchases by 30,000 Alaskans.

 Analysis of results and challenges: ASCA convenes a biennial statewide arts conference; which is why the numbers served with professional development are higher in 2012, 2014, 2016 and 2018.
+FY2019 numbers are not yet available.
 Of note, expansion of services to incarcerated individuals was new for FY2017 and continued in FY2018.

 In order to foster efficiency with ASCA partner artists, teachers and organizations, ASCA offers robust professional development workshop opportunities that help participants develop income sources and serve their communities more effectively.
 This approach maximizes ASCA’s resources for strengthening the arts throughout the state.